1980 Buffalo Bills season: Breaking "The Streak"

 The Bills had not beaten the Miami Dolphins in the entire decade of the 1970s, a streak of twenty straight losses, the longest in NFL history.
 The last time the Bills had defeated Miami was 1969.

 The Bills had been outscored 565 (28.5 points per games) to 299 (14.5) during the 1970s by the Dolphins, failing to score more than ten points in over a third of the contests (7).
 They were shut out three times.
 Conversely, the Dolphins were held under twenty points just four times, and scored 45 points on the Bills twice.
 The domination was so thorough that the Bills only lost by one score or less five times, and Don Shula had never lost to Buffalo since taking over as Dolphins coach in 1970.
 The Bills only held a lead at any point in eight of the games, and only twice in the fourth quarter.
 Joe Ferguson had lost to the Dolphins 14 straight times.

 On opening day of the 1980 season, Miami visited Rich Stadium, attempting to extend the streak to 21 games.
 At the end of three quarters, Miami led 7–3.
 In the fourth quarter, running back Roosevelt Leaks scored the go-ahead touchdown to make the score 10–7.
 Joe Cribbs added a second touchdown to extend the lead to 17–7, and Jeff Nixon intercepted his third pass of the game with only 36 seconds left, breaking the streak at 20 games.

 A rowdy crowd of 79,000 fans celebrated, and many stormed the field to tear down the goal posts, carrying them around the field.
 Joe Cribbs contributed 131 combined yards of offense for the triumphant Bills.

 The rivalry continued well into the 1990s, but with different results: from 1986 to 1996—the years in which Bills quarterback Jim Kelly and Dolphins quarterback Dan Marino played at the same time—the Bills won 14 of 22 match-ups between the teams.

 Offseason

 NFL draft

 North Carolina State's Jim Ritcher became an anchor of the Buffalo offensive line for the next 14 years; he was the starter for all four Buffalo Super Bowl teams, and was second-team All-Pro in 1991.

-Running back Joe Cribbs was Buffalo's starting running back from 1980–1983, and again in 1985 (after returning from one year in the USFL).
+Running back Joe Cribbs was Buffalo's starting running back from 1980 to 1983, and again in 1985 (after returning from one year in the USFL).

 Tight end Mark Brammer played for the Bills for five seasons.
 Greg Cater was Buffalo's starting punter from 1980 until 1983.